 - Research thoroughly - Understand state tax requirements and local regulations, including permitting, zoning, and operational standards.
 This research should be location-specific and include consultation with town or city planning departments, tax offices, and legal advisors.

 - Consider location carefully - Local regulations make some areas more favorable for short-term rental investments than others, even within the same region.
-Some towns have clear permitting processes, while others like Hoboken have more restrictive approaches.
+Some cities have clear permitting processes, while others may require additional direct confirmation before investment.

 - Budget for compliance costs - Factor in state tax registration, local permit fees, insurance, and ongoing operational expenses related to regulatory compliance.
 These costs in New Jersey tend to be modest compared to other states, but incorporate them into your financial planning.